sanger-tol/treeval/docs/usage.md

 The TreeVal pipeline now contains a command line option for `--mode` which replaces the now depreciated `-entry` parameter.

-This enum param expects only one of ["FULL", "RAPID", "RAPID-TOL", "JBROWSE", "FULL_COMBINED"].
+This enum param expects only one of ["FULL", "RAPID", "RAPID_TOL", "JBROWSE", "FULL_COMBINED"].

 FULL will run all subworkflows shows in all_steps_list.

-RAPID and RAPID-TOL will run all subworkflows in rapid_include_list.
-Although there is no obvious difference, RAPID-TOL includes a check later in the pipeline to stop the generation of Juicer files which are no longer in use at Sanger.
+RAPID and RAPID_TOL will run all subworkflows in rapid_include_list.
+Although there is no obvious difference, RAPID_TOL includes a check later in the pipeline to stop the generation of Juicer files which are no longer in use at Sanger.
 The logic is:

 ```
 if workflow != RAPID_TOL and param.juicer == false, then run juicer subsetting